 Cards by Lauren Goodland

 In a competitive industry such as greeting cards, insights from fellow designers can be super helpful in getting your business started, or even ahead.
-We spoke with three of our own customers who’ve been busy creating cards, and here are their words of wisdom…
+We spoke with three of our own customers who’ve been busy creating cards on the greeting card design industry, and here are their words of wisdom…

 What was the biggest challenge for you in starting your greeting card business?